In this Article:

 First, they require almost no hand strength.
 If you can pull a trigger, you can use a revolver.
 If you have a compromised grip, this might be your only option.

-If you fall into one of these two reasons, then I recommend a revolver for your concealed carry.
+If either of these reasons resonates with you, then a revolver might be the right choice for your concealed carry.
 For everyone else… keep reading.

 People like to carry revolvers for their simplicity and reliability.
-But the thing is… they aren’t and they might not be.
+But the thing is…internally, revolvers are quite complex.
+The internal mechanisms, often referred to as “clockwork,” resemble and function similarly to traditional clocks, and they are just as intricate.

 They are reliable until something goes wrong.
 When something goes wrong, revolvers are almost impossible to fix in the field.
 Almost anything that takes a revolver out of the fight is critical enough to render it useless until a gunsmith can fix it.